Joshua J. Davis, MACJ

 Recent Publications

-Please follow the link below to learn more about Josh's publications, including upcoming ones.
+Please follow the link below to learn more about Josh's publications, including preprints.
 You are invited to explore his latest work and stay up-to-date on his research.

 Academic Courses

-Josh has numerous years of teaching experience as he as taught middle school, high school and at the college level.
+Josh has numerous years of teaching experience as he has taught middle school, high school, and at the college level.

-He also has expereince teaching in-person, hybrid and online.
+He also has experience teaching in-person, hybrid, and online.

-Please click on the link below to view criminal justice couses he has taught at the college level along with the respective course syllabi and student evaluations.
+Please click on the link below to view criminal justice courses he has taught at the college level, along with the respective course syllabi and student evaluations.